 La dotta, la rossa, la grassa are the three most popular nicknames Bologna is known for, but besides the curious nicknames, what is Bologna Italy known for?

 Situated in Northern Italy, Bologna is the capital and biggest city of the Emilia Romagna region.
-It is located about midway between two of the most popular cities in Italy, Florence and Venice.
-Both of them are easily reachable by train in about an hour’s journey.
+It is about midway between two of the most popular cities in Italy, Florence and Venice.
+They are easily reachable by train in about an hour’s journey.
 On the other hand, Rome is 400 km south, which takes about 4 hours by car and 2 hours by train.

 So, with no more delays, let’s examine what is Bologna Italy famous for.